 But we acknowledged the point.
 We re-iterated the pilot nature of the project.
 And, we held back on mentioning this ‘prediction’ when the store broke even 8 months later.
 And when it passed its first million dollars in sales before 12 months were up.

 Our biggest lesson in overcoming all these barriers to e-Commerce was to be agile and flexible.
 This helps you find ways around them.
 And to have a thick skin and be resilient.
-Some of them, you just need to accept the “pain” and barrel through them.
+For some of them, you just need to accept the “pain” and barrel through it.

 Once the online store project got going, and had a clear launch date (our finishing line), these barriers to e-Commerce were easier to overcome.
 That store still exists today incidentally, though in an updated and re-branded format.
 But all those lessons have helped us navigate through many similar D2C projects since.